LittleKidd0/downloader-music-spotify/README.md

 # Installation & requirements

-Have node js downloaded on your computer.
+Have node js and Python downloaded on your computer.

 ```bash
 git clone https://github.com/LittleKidd0/downloader-music-spotify